Cables of thin knots and bordered Heegaard Floer homology: Introduction

-Using $\hfkm(K)$, Ozsv\'ath and Szab\'o define an integer knot invariant $\tau(K)$ \cite{tau}, independently discovered by Rasmussen \cite{jrth}, whose absolute value is a lower bound on the four-ball genus.
-In \cite{mc2}, Hedden gives upper and lower bounds for $\tau(K_{p, pn+1})$ in terms of $\tau(K)$, and, for sufficiently large $|n|$, describes the knot Floer homology of the cable in the topmost Alexander gradings.
+Using the knot filtration on $\cfhat(S^3)$, Ozsv\'ath and Szab\'o define an integer knot invariant $\tau$ \cite{tau}, independently discovered by Rasmussen \cite{jrth}, whose absolute value is a lower bound on the four-ball genus.
+The behavior of $\tau$ under various satellite operations, such as cabling, Bing, and Whitehead doubling, has been studied extensively in recent years \cite{mc2, ln, cvc, lr9, lr9e, lev9, lev10}.
+In \cite{mc2}, Hedden gives upper and lower bounds for $\tau(K_{p, pn+1})$ in terms of $\tau(K)$, $p$, and $n$, and, for sufficiently large $|n|$, describes the knot Floer homology of the cable in the topmost Alexander gradings.
 In the case where $K$ is thin, we extend Hedden's results to a complete description of the knot Floer homology of the cable.
 In particular, we derive a formula for $\hfkhat(K_{p, pn+1})$ and for $\tau(K_{p, pn+1})$ in terms of $\tau(K)$, $\Delta_K(t)$, $p$, and $n$.
 Note that for a $\sigma$-thin knot, $\tau(K) = -\sigma(K)/2$.